moiot/gravity/docs/2.0/01-quick-start-en.md

 ```

-## Step 3: Synchronize data
+## Step 3: Write config file

 You can choose to synchronize data between two MySQL clusters or from MySQL to Kafka.

 - Synchronize data between two MySQL clusters

-    1. Create the configuration file, as shown in the following file `mysql2mysql.toml`:
+    Create the configuration file, as shown in the following file `config.toml`:

         ```toml
         # name (required)